kmjungersen/mfr-rst/README.rst

 *************************************
-mfr-rst
+MFR-RST
 *************************************

-rst support for mfr.
+This module enables ReStructured Text support for the MFR.

-TODO
+#TODO